NabarupDev/PushClash/PushClash-Frontend/README.md

 - AI-generated analysis of both profiles
 - Determine the winner based on multiple factors
 - Humorous commentary on the comparison

+### 🧠 LeetCode Profile Roasting
+- Enter any LeetCode username
+- Get a humorous analysis of problem-solving stats and skill levels
+- Review of easy, medium, and hard problems solved
+- Ranking analysis with personalized feedback

+### 🏆 LeetCode Battle
+- Compare two LeetCode users in a coding showdown
+- Side-by-side comparison of problem counts and rankings
+- AI-generated analysis of who's the superior problem solver
+- Entertaining commentary on coding skills and patterns

 ### 🎨 Portfolio Website Analysis
 - Enter the URL of any portfolio website